 Mixing amber oil with a carrier oil such as almond, grape seed or jojoba oil can lead to the preferred results, whether for an invigorating massage with relaxing or strengthening effects, or treating cellulite at the same time.
 Massage with an amber oil blend has a warming effect on the skin and a restorative effect on the body.
 Amber oil is also suitable for supporting the treatment and prevention of joint diseases such as arthritis and other rheumatic diseases.

-Amber Oil improves Circulation
+Amber Oil Improves Circulation

 Despite its relaxing effects, amber oil has stimulating properties that increase blood flow.
 Oxygen supply throughout the body will improve resulting in higher energy levels and better organ function!
 Amber oil is ideally suited to promote blood flow in the limbs and improve circulation, simply by rubbing the diluted amber oil on the skin.

-Amber Oil increases Libido
+Amber Oil Increases Libido

 Traditionally, amber essential oil has been known as an aphrodisiac and is used to stimulate the male sex drive.
-Vaporizing this seductive aroma by means of aroma lamp or diffuser, can stimulate the release of hormones leading to better sex drive, fertility and overall reproductive function.
+Vaporizing this seductive aroma by means of an aroma lamp or diffuser, can stimulate the release of hormones leading to better sex drive, fertility and overall reproductive function.

-Safe use of Amber Oil
+Safe Use of Amber Oil

-It is strongly recommended applying amber oil on the skin only in diluted form.
+It is strongly recommended applying amber oil on the skin only in a diluted form.
 This oil is not meant for consumption and contact with the eyes should be avoided.
 Inhaling evaporated amber oil through a vaporizer, fragrance diffuser or on a tissue does not pose any risk.